mdelozzo/uq-course/docs/lectures/surrogate_models.md

 - When the input $x$ is uncertain, the output $y:=f\left(x;u\right)$ is also uncertain.
-  Sampling $f$ over $\mathcal{X}\ni x$ to quantify the output uncertainty (*e.g.*, mean, the standard deviation, the probability of exceeding a threshold, quantile, ...) requires at least hundreds or thousands of evaluations of $f$ over the uncertain variable space.
+  Sampling $f$ over $\mathcal{X}\ni x$ to quantify the output uncertainty (e.g., mean, the standard deviation, the probability of exceeding a threshold, quantile, ...) requires at least hundreds or thousands of evaluations of $f$ over the uncertain variable space.

 So, visualization is costly: